cacayan2/classifier-DoS-project/adr/adr_document.md

 # 14. Concluding Remarks and Project Summary
 ## 14.1 Context and Technology Choice
+The purpose of this project was to design and implement a machine learning pipeline to distinguish Denial of Service (DoS) attacks from benign network traffic using the CIC-IDS2017 Wednesday dataset.
+The project required integration of multiple system components, including data extraction, cleaning, schema construction, exploratory data analysis, model training, evaluation, and deployment - into a workflow closely adhering to modern machine learning best practices.

+For implementation, the team made a few deliberate technology choices.
+Python served as the primary due to its large collection of data processing libraries (and its extensive use in COMP479). `pandas` and `numpy` facilitated manipulation and transformation of loaded datasets, simplifying the handling of the highly dimensional network traffic data. `scikit-learn` was selected for modeling because of its suitability for structured data.
+FastAPI was used for deployment given its speed, simplicity, and built-in validation.
+A custom schema architecture ensured consistency between training and deployment, preventing feature-ordering and type mismatches often seen in production ML systems (Zaharia et al., 2018).
+Together, these choices allowed us to create a robust, well-documented, and collaborative approach for first identifying harmful traffic problems and at large implementing, testing, and deploying machine learning models.

 ## 14.2 Justifications
+1. **Ensuring Pipeline Reliability and Reproducibility** Each stage was designed to guarantee reproducibility.
+The schema-driven approach ensures that any new dataset or inference request is validated against the same feature constraints used during training, which is as mentioned previously a best practice in machine learning (Zaharia et al., 2018).

+2. **Supporting Interpretability and Diagnostics**
+The modular structure of this pipeline enabled the team to assess data quality, detect outliers and anomalies, and predict downstream effects of upstream decisions.

+3. **Addressing the Nature of DoS Attack Traffic**
+DoS attacks produce distinctive flow patterns (abnormally high packet rates and skewed distributions) which justified the project's modeling choices.
+Random Forests and logistic regression are frequently used for this type of data because of their relatively low tendency to overfit noisy features (Kumar et al., 2020).

+4. **Facilitating Deployment**
+The architecture for preprocessing and inference were packaged within FastAPI, meaning the final inference system is usable outside the environment of the jupyter notebooks used for the analysis portionso f this project.
+This is a proof-of-concept for real time security monitoring systems (Sharafaldin et al., 2018).

+5. **Clean Separation of Concerns for Productivity and Maintainability** The modular structure of the project lent itself to separation of different tasks/concerns, which mirrors software engineering best practices.
+This also streamlined development of all the stages of our project, as team members could work independently of one another.

 ## 14.3 Status
+**Status**: Accepted
+**Date**: December 10, 2025
+**Team Members**: Fnu Syed Moosa Aleem "Moosa", Umar Siddiqui, Nafisa Sabir, Emil Cacayan

 # 15. References
 Breck, E., Polyzotis, N., Roy, S., Whang, S. E., & Zinkevich, M. (2017).
 The ML test score: A rubric for production-ready machine learning systems.
 Proceedings of the 23rd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining.